deviamar/pyroki/_sources/examples/07_trajopt.rst.txt

             # TODO: Constraints don't work with ground collision at the moment,
             # because the robot is in collision already with it (which destabilizes things).
-            # We will fix this if we can have better robot collision geometries / handling.
+            # We will fix this when we can have better robot collision geometries / handling in the future.
             world_coll = [wall_coll]

             traj = pks.solve_trajopt(